Orban lashes out at EU as he marks 1956 anti-Soviet revolt

 “Let’s not bother with those who shoot at Hungary from the shadows or from the heights of Brussels.
 They will end up where their predecessors did,” Orban said in a speech to a select group of guests in the rural city of Zalaegerszeg in western Hungary, breaking with a tradition of giving a speech in Budapest on the anniversary.

 Seeking to salvage some funding, the Hungarian parliament recently passed new anti-graft legislation.
-But the country still risks losing billions of euros in funding as punishment over perceived breach of democratic practices — something that has caused the currency and economy to weaken recently.
+But the country still risks losing billions of euros as punishment for perceived breaches of democratic practices, causing the national currency and economy to weaken recently.

 “We are victorious even when we are defeated,” Orban said.